FREE Paper Shredding Event for Hamilton Residents on June 3rd

 If you are a Hamilton resident, don’t miss a great opportunity to shred your paper documents.

 Mayor Kelly Yaede is inviting residents to take advantage of Hamilton’s FREE Paper Shredding Event on Saturday, June 3, 2017, at the Hamilton Township Police Division Headquarters parking lot (located at 1270 Whitehorse-Mercerville Road on the Municipal Court side of the complex).

 The event will take place from 8 am to 12 pm Noon (or until the shredding truck is full) and will be held rain or shine.
-Attendees for the paper shredding event must enter the complex from Judge Samuel A. Alito Way.
+Attendees for the paper shredding event must enter the complex from Justice Samuel A. Alito Way.

 “Each year it seems like more and more of our residents take advantage of our annual free paper shredding events,” explains Mayor Kelly Yaede.
 “It is a convenient and environmentally friendly program that also helps shred sensitive documents to help prevent falling victim to identity theft.”

 The event is a FREE service open to Township residents only and requires proof of residency, such as a driver’s license, tax bill or utility bill.